ghubnerr/aura/notebooks/README.md

 3. Enter your password -- this will be the exact same password you use for `ocelot.aul.fiu.edu`.
 If you've never used ocelot, it will be:

-- The first letter of your last name
+- The first letter of your first name
 - Your Panther ID
 - The first letter of your last name